Balsamic Chicken Marinade or Steak Marinade

 Grilling is a great way to add flavor to food, but it is easy to dry out the meat.
 To get the most flavor and juiciness from the cooking process follow these tips.

-• Right Temperature – Chicken needs to be cooked until it reaches 165 degrees.
+- Right Temperature – Chicken needs to be cooked to 165 degrees.
 At this point, the juices will run clear from the chicken.
 For steak

-• Prevent Stick – use an oil with a high smoking point to grease the grill grates by putting oil on a paper towel and running it across the grates.
+- Prevent Sticking – Use an oil with a high smoke point to grease the grill grates by wiping a paper towel with oil and running it across the grates.

-• Control the Cooking Temp – To grill the juiciest chicken, you will grill at medium-high heat of around 350 degrees.
-For steak, you want a HOTTER temperature of 400 degrees to 425.
+- Control the Cooking Temp – To grill the juiciest chicken, grill at medium-high heat, around 350 degrees.
+For steak, you want a HOTTER temperature of 400 to 425 degrees.
 You will cook the steak for about 60% of the time on the first side and 40% on the flipped side.
-To have the best cooking experience, keep the grill lid down for cooking both steak and chicken.
+For the best cooking experience, keep the grill lid down while cooking both steak and chicken.

 Picking the right meat is also key.
-Here are some tips to making sure your meat selection helps your flavor with the amount of time you need to cook each selection of meat
+Here are some tips to make sure your meat selection helps your flavor, with the amount of time you need to cook each selection of meat

 Boneless Chicken Breasts or Thighs